msiniscalchi/atom-latextools/MANUAL.md

 If you are reading this document, you have already installed LaTeXTools, so congratulations :) In any event, installation is performed in the usual way, from `Settings|Install` in Atom, or using the `apm` command.

-You will need to install two additional Atom packages.
+You will need to install one additional Atom package, and possibly one or two more.
 The second is, strictly speaking, optional, but you are likely to need it if you soft-wrap your lines.
+The third is entirely optional--only install it if you are not happy with native PDF viewers on your platform.

 * `language-latex`: this is required for LaTeX syntax highlighting.
 It is also necessary for snippets to work correctly, as it defines text scopes for LaTeX text and math.
 * `grammar-token-limit`: Atom currently has a known limitation: the syntax highlighter will stop working after 100 tokens in a single line.
 You  will get no highlighting, or inconsistent highligting.
 This package allows you to raise that limit.
 I use 300.
 Don't go crazy, but experiment.
+* `pdf-view`: a Javascript-based PDF viewer that integrates nicely with Atom.
+It now supports both forward and inverse search.

 You should also make sure that the `atom` executable is installed and on your path.
 TODO ELABORATE